Rainbow Eye Disorder

 • Both tests provide extensive analysis of RPE65 gene.
 Positive mutation findings in the RPE65 gene may support human gene therapy for RPE65-associated Leber’s congenital amaurosis

-Incidental Findings (Health Screening Report) From Your Exome Analysis
+Incidental Findings (Health Screening Report) From Your Genome Analysis

-• Because we need to screen over 20,000 genes, this health screening report can only be obtained from the whole exome sequencing test data.
+• Because we need to screen over 20,000 genes, this health screening report can only be obtained from the whole genome sequencing test data.

 • Our Master's degree-holding (Australia) genetic counselor can provide patient genetic counseling regarding any incidental findings.
 An additional nominal fee will be charged by the counselor.

-• Both 330-gene sequencing and whole exome sequencing testing are processed at U.S. CLIA-certified and CAP-accredited, high-complexity clinical testing laboratories
+• Both 330-gene sequencing and whole genome sequencing testing are processed at U.S. CLIA-certified and CAP-accredited, high-complexity clinical testing laboratories

 • To assure the highest reporting accuracy, Rainbow's Triple Clinical Interpretation(TM) Analysis will be performed